eclipse/paho.mqtt.rust/README.md

 This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT Rust client library on memory-managed operating systems such as Linux/Posix and Windows.

-## Pre-release notes
+## Release notes

 The Rust crate is a safe wrapper around the Paho C Library.
 This version is **specifically matched to Paho C v 1.3.x**, and is currently being tested with version 1.3.0.
 It will not build against newer versions of the C library, as the C lib expands functionality by extending structures, thus breaking the Rust build.

-This is a pre-release version of the library for the development and testing of an MQTT API for the Rust language.
+This is a pre-release version of the library, but has good feature coverage for an MQTT 3.1.1 library, and doesn't have a lot of outstanding issues.

-_The API is guaranteed to change repeatedly and often while the code is being developed prior to a formal release.
-Use it with caution._

-Initial development is being done on Linux.
-That is currently the only system known to work.

-It is hoped that a full, stable, release should be ready by early 2019.
+The API is still under development, and there will likely be some minor breaking changes in the next few releases, but major redevelopment of the API is slowing down and approaching stability/

+Most development and deployment has being done on Linux.
+Please let us know about any success or failure on other systems.

 ## Latest News